oswaldogressani/mixcurelps/README.md

 -   Plot the posterior of the (log) penalty parameter.
 -   Plot baseline survival curves and survival curves of uncured subjects.

-This version is unstable and there is still room to further improve the routines.

 ## Getting ready